Improve your life with these valuable resources

 This book, Divine Romance, is the second volume in the trilogy of collected talks and essays by Yogananda.
 It is my favorite Yogananda book, because it answers so many of what I call “life questions,” such as how reincarnation works (and the fact that the topic of reincarnation was deleted from the Bible); why evil exists; physical, mental, and spiritual healing; how mind power can help you gain or lose weight; how to stop worrying; understanding where our departed loved ones are and so much more.
 The hard cover version is 454 pages packed with information to help you understand the life you are living from a yogic perspective.

 Every year Yogananda’s Self Realization Fellowship (SRF) creates a new Inner Reflections Engagement Calendar to uplift you all year long.
 It is a spiral bound calendar featuring a gorgeous color photo for each week, which is selected to beautifully represent an accompanying spiritual quote by Yogananda or one of his close associates.

 I display my calendar next to my meditation altar, read the quote aloud each time I meditate, and reflect on it silently.
 This calendar has been giving me the most inspirational, transformational thought for the week for more than 10 years.
 I cherish this and I think you will, too.
 It also makes a perfect gift for friends who are seeking comfort, balance, and peace.

-If you’d like to download and read books from Amazon on the new Kindle reader, you can grab one by clicking on the ad to the left.
+If you’d like to download and read books from Amazon on the new Fire tablet (formerly known as Kindle reader), you can grab one by clicking on the ad to the left.

 The products offered here have been carefully vetted by us prior to offering them to you.